Entrepreneurs’ Relief (now BADR) – 10% tax on eligible business disposals

 What about shares, loans and other disposals?

-If you possessed shares (as well as voting rights) in a company, then you’re also able to claim BADR on the sale of the firm – providing that either you owned at least 5% of the company or had the chance to buy them at least one year prior to the sale going ahead.
+If you possessed shares (as well as voting rights) in a company, then you’re also able to claim BADR on the sale of the firm – providing that either you owned at least 5% of the company or had the chance to buy them at least one year before the sale going ahead.

-And if you lent an asset to your business, then you’re also entitled to claim relief on its sale.
+And if you lent an asset to your business, you’re also entitled to claim relief on its sale.
 This only applies if you’ve already sold 5% of the business, or your assets were used for up to a year before the shares were sold.

 How do I claim BADR on a business asset disposal?